DominikN/rpi_websocket_server/README.md

 ## open a website hosted by container

 On any other computer in the same Husarnet network as the container, open a Firefox and open: `http://mycontainer:80` URL.

+## INFO

+### Volumes (named)
+It's good for:
+- store container data (even `-rm` don't remove that)
+- share data between containers

+Add `-v dckrhostname_v:/var/lib/husarnet` as a volume to retain Husarnet Client data if we remove the container. `dckrhostname_v` could be whatever.
+You can name it the same as container, however multiple container can still access it.

+### Bind mounts
+It's good only for:
+- easy access to container logs
+- developing a code on your host that can be executed on container without re-running it
+- use it only in development, not in production (this is why you still need to COPY project files in the Dockerfile)

+Add `-v "/home/pi/tech/rpi_websocket_server/temp:/app/test:ro` as a volume to have a share folder between my host and container (add another annonymous volume `-v /app/test/whatever` (anonymous volume) to exclude `whatever` folder from container file system from synchronization).
+You can no override files created by container in this shared folder from a host, but the container can override files created by host. `ro` means read-only, so container can not write here.